Massive effort to get Los Angeles homeless into hotels - KVIA

 Outreach workers assist with every step of the process: checking for symptoms, gathering belongings, transporting people and checking them into hotel rooms.

-Nurses are onsite to provide regular health checks.
+Nurses are onsite to provide twice-a-day health checks.
 The temporary residents will have round-the-clock security, three meals daily and access to laundry facilities, officials said.

 County officials are not disclosing names of hotels being opened to discourage uninvited people.
 They’ll be spread out across Los Angeles and in the Antelope Valley, northeast of downtown.